Course Overview

 Cybersecurity has become one of the world's most pressing challenges.
 It impacts societies, national security, critical infrastructure and the global economy.
 This overwhelming digital threat has ensured that cybersecurity skills are some of the world’s most in-demand.

-The MSc Cybersecurity Risk Management focuses on the strategic deployment and implementation of cybersecurity within an organisation.
-Its aim is to develop strategic thinkers who can understand cyberthreats, manage resources, design solutions, and effectively communicate these to senior decision makers to support business continuity.
+The MSc in Cybersecurity Risk Management focuses on the strategic management of cybersecurity and associated risk within an organisation.
+Its aim is to develop strategic thinkers who can understand the threat, identify risks, design solutions, and can effectively communicate these to senior decision makers in order to support business continuity.

-This MSc has been designed for those seeking a career in cybersecurity in a consultancy, strategic, business or management context.
+This MSc has been designed for those seeking a career in cybersecurity in a consultancy, strategic, business or risk management context.
 You will develop a clear understanding of the cyber threat landscape and how a cyber-incident may evolve.
-You will cover the key skills required to defend and protect organisational information infrastructures from threats and attacks, and how to manage and limit the impact an attack can have on a business.
+You will learn key skills required to defend and protect organisational information infrastructures from threats and attacks, and how to manage and limit the impact an attack can have on a business.
+You will learn how to assess cyber-risks and design solutions.

-• Communicate effectively to employees, managers and the general public about cybersecurity risks
+• You will be able to communicate effectively to employees, managers and the general public about cybersecurity risks

 • Cybersecurity teams are understaffed and there is evidence of very significant skills shortages